Miramar, Florida: Top employers

+Arts and culture

 Landmarks

 The Miramar Cultural Center and ArtsPark was created to celebrate creativity and diversity within the city.
-Located in the heart of the Miramar Town Center, situated adjacent to City Hall and centrally located, the center is visible and accessible from Red Road, Miramar Boulevard and Hiatus Road and features ample free parking on-site.
+Located in the heart of the Miramar Town Center, situated adjacent to City Hall and centrally located, the center is visible and accessible from Red Road, Miramar Boulevard and Hiatus Road.
+Free parking is available in the parking garage.

 The Miramar Branch Library Education Center's collection consists of over 80,000 items in all media and genres.
 The library also offers video games in several PlayStation, Xbox and Wii formats.
 Other features include a 100-seat multi-purpose room, conference room, group study room, several tutoring rooms and over 50 public computers and printed with instruction and special software available in its Computer Center.

-The Miramar Regional Park Amphitheater provides an opportunity for live concert performances and outdoor entertainment to be housed and produced in a uniquely developed venue in South Florida.
-An open-air venue that will seat 5,000 people (3,000 covered canopy; 2,000 grass area), it is also used for film and television production.
-Amenities includes a ticket booth, electronic signage, lakes, and fountains.
+The Miramar Regional Park Amphitheater provides an opportunity for live concert performances and outdoor entertainment, housed and produced in a uniquely-developed venue in South Florida.
+This open-air venue seats approximately 5,000 people (3,000 under covered canopy; 2,000 grass area).
+It is also used for film and television production.